Red Hill Douglas County AVA: Soils

-Red Hill Vineyard
+the Jory series is deep, well drained, and derived from bedrock.
+Appearing less often on Red Hill, and mixed within the Jory series, are the Nekia, Philomath, and Dixonville series.
+Like the Jory, these series are formed in residual soil material from weathered basalt and possess similar reddish soil color and drainage characteristics.
+The noticeable difference is found in the depth of the soils, with the Jory at 5 to 15 ft in depth and the other series between 3 and 8 ft.
+These well-drained soils change in structure and depth below the 800 ft elevation line, delineating Red Hill on the western and southern flanks, with sedimentary rocks at the base.

-The AVA is the home to a single vineyard, the Red Hill Vineyard, founded by the late Wayne Hitchings in 1991.
-Hitchings died on September 5, 2016.
-Fruit from Red Hill Vineyard continues to be sold to a few winemakers throughout Oregon.
+Viticulture

-Notable wines
+The AVA is the home to a single vineyard, the Red Hill Vineyard, founded by Wayne Hitchings in 1991 and as of 2005 cultivated 194 acre.
+Hitchings died on September 5, 2016, after growing the vineyard to yield 450 acre.
+Fruit from Red Hill Vineyard continues to be sold to winemakers throughout the region.

-The 2011 Art Brut Outsider Cuvée, a sparkling wine by Roots Wine Company that contains Red Hill pinot noir and chardonnay, was a featured selection by Oregon wine club Cellar 503 in February 2016.
+The 2011 Art Brut Outsider Cuvée, a sparkling wine by Roots Wine Company that contains Red Hill Pinot Noir and Chardonnay, was a featured selection by Oregon Wine Club Cellar 503 in February 2016.